Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/HW1/report.md

 ```

 Discussion:
-The multinomial and Markov models produce similar log-probabilities, with the Markov model slightly less negative, reflecting that it captures short-range dependencies better.
+The multinomial and Markov models produce similar log-probabilities, with the Markov model slightly less negative.
+This is probable because the Markov model captures short-range dependencies well since it has a three Nucleotide context as opposed to the multinomial model which only knows about independent Nucleotides.

 ## 7. Markov-Based Random Sequence Generator
 I implemented `markov_generator.py`, which uses the model from Task 6 to generate a synthetic DNA sequence of 20,000 bases.